 Stop at a farm in the hills near Cogges and enjoy a hot drink (own expense) in its rustic cafe before discovering a few of the farm’s filming locations.
 Continue to the Cotswold village of Bampton that featured as Downton village.
 On a walking tour, see the village church, where Lady Mary married Matthew Crawley, and the fictional Grantham Arms pub.

 Travel to the village of Shilton with its stone footbridges and wells, and learn how the Old Ford was transformed into the Red Lion pub where Mr Bates once worked.
 Stop for lunch (own expense) at the Swan Inn in nearby Swinbrook where Lady Sybil eloped with the Crawley family’s chauffeur Branson, and then continue to Oxford.

-Explore the famous University City with your guide, admiring its honey-colored buildings and towering spires.
-Pose for photos outside Christ Church College and learn about its Great Hall that featured in several of the famous Harry Potter films.
-After exploring the center, enjoy free time to perhaps visit the college independently (own expense).
-Then, meet back up with your guide and return to the start point in London.
+Explore the famous University City with your guide, admiring its caramel-colored buildings and towering spires.
+Strike a pose for a photo outside Christ Church College and learn about its Great Hall that featured in several of the famous Harry Potter films.
+Enjoy free time to perhaps visit the college independently (own expense), and then meet back up with your guide and travel back to London, where your tour concludes.

 Great tour.
 Mike was a wonderful guide, very knowledgable and went the extra mile to make the trip easy and convenient for us.

 Tony was a great guide.
 Super knowledgable.
 He's extremely easy going and a great driver too.
 I'm very happy we decided to take this tour.
 It was worth every dime.
 I highly recommend it.

 Fantastic group - Peter and Jane and 2 Beautiful Ladies